camunda/blog.camunda.org/content/post/2020/04/camunda-bpm-7130-alpha3-released.md

 The new attribute can be found in these tables:

-- the process instance jobs tab
+- the Process Instance Jobs tab
-- the incidents tabs
+- the Incidents tabs
-- the history job logs
+- the History Job logs

 ## Progress on the Camunda Rest API OpenAPI Documentation